 - Natural Definition Mascara (contains beeswax and lanolin)

 Alima Pure products are free from parabens, sulfates, synthetic dyes, phthalates, dimethicone, petroleum, talc, bismuth oxychloride, and nanoparticles.
 You can read all about the ingredients they use here.
 They are also a carbon-neutral company, donate 1% of their annual gross revenue (sales, not profit) to grassroots environmental organizations dedicated to protecting our planet and offer refillable containers for some of its products.

 image credit: wwd.com

-ZAO is a French brand that offer a large selection of products that includes blusher & face powders, lipsticks, eye shadows and even nail polish, all said to be made with 100% natural organic ingredients, including bamboo.
-You can read more about their ingredients on their ingredients page & there’s some useful facts to read on their FAQs too.
-They are vegan and cruelty free certified & some of their products are refillable and come in beautifully presented bamboo packaging.
+ZAO is a French brand that offers a large selection of products that includes blusher & face powders, lipsticks, eye shadows and even nail polish, all said to be made with 100% natural organic ingredients, including bamboo.
+You can read more about their ingredients on their ingredients page & there are some useful facts to read on their FAQs too.
+They are vegan and cruelty-free certified & some of their products are refillable and come in beautifully presented bamboo packaging.
 You can buy their products on their UK website or at Amazon

 Zao Organic Makeup Compact Blush Brown Pink: View it now on Amazon

 Website – www.zaoorganicmakeup.com

 Their intense-colour, long-wearing, liquid lipstick applies like a gloss, then dries matte and does not transfer.
 Their Second Skin foundations match every skin tone more perfectly than any other brand & their colour-rich eye shadows and blushers are said to look equally exquisite.
 The Pro Powder Foundation, is the first and only powder foundation ever developed for light, medium and dark skin tones.